fpesce/wifi-control-server/README.md

 # WiFi Control Server
-This is a simple Golang server that allows you to control your NETGEAR Routeur WiFi Nighthawk (R7800) router by turning the WiFi on or off.
+This is a simple Golang server that allows you to control your NETGEAR WiFi Router Nighthawk (R7800) router by turning the WiFi on or off.
 It serves a web page that displays the current WiFi status and provides buttons to enable or disable the WiFi.

 ## Prerequisites